I recently read a book called „Shop Class as Soulcraft: An Inquiry into the Value of Work”. The author is a philosopher and motorcycle mechanic.

 There are still enough cars with combustion engines and mechanical components like knobs on the market, meaning people do have other choices, but all the manufacturers are talking about “going all-digital and electric in a few years”.
 Do we still have a choice then?

 Spiegel Institut conducts international consumer research studies, offering insights into cultural and social background information for a better understanding of the consumer mindset.
-Feel free to contact: email@example.com
+Feel free to contact us: email@example.com

 Author: Yue Liu, Spiegel Institut Mannheim